Mahika20/cryptonite_taskphase_Mahika/Digesting_Documentation.md

 AUTHOR
        Written by Zardus.
 ```
-Then I ran the command '/challenge/challenge --yinsdc 459' since according to the description given in the manual, the argument --yinsdc NUM would print the flag if NUM was 459.
+Then I ran the command '`/challenge/challenge --yinsdc 459` since according to the description given in the manual, the argument --yinsdc NUM would print the flag if NUM was 459.
 This yielded the flag.

 Flag link: pwn.college{45C91yiP-R6EH12M1BUnK-sE8O1.dRTM4QDL1YTN0czW}
 ## Challenge 4: Searching Manuals
 This challenge required us to search the flag in the challenge man page.
-I ran the command 'man challenge' to get the challenge manual.
+I ran the command `man challenge` to get the challenge manual.
 Once the manual was displayed, I searched for the flag file using '/file'.
 I went through the results using N to go to the previous results and n to check the next results.
-I found the argument which would give the flag: --rmj, and finally ran the command '/challenge/challenge --rmj'.
+I found the argument which would give the flag: --rmj, and finally ran the command `/challenge/challenge --rmj`.
 This yileded the flag

 Flag link: pwn.college{EkONHUEeOSeXGL3gomi_cbrKkWF.dVTM4QDL1YTN0czW}
 ## Challenge 5:  Seaching for manuals